papandreou/node-optipng/README.md

 Installation
 ------------

-Make sure you have node.js and npm installed, and that the `optipng` binary is in your PATH, then run:
+Make sure you have node.js and npm installed, then run:

     npm install optipng